-The Graduate School of Arts and Sciences offers graduate programs leading to the master of arts, master of arts in education, master of arts in liberal studies, master of science, and doctor of philosophy degrees.
+The Graduate School of Arts and Sciences offers graduate programs leading to the master of arts, master of arts in education, master of arts in liberal studies, master of fine arts, master of science, and doctor of philosophy degrees.
 For a description of the programs, see Courses of Instruction in this publication.